mincong-h/jimi-cli/docs/real-estate.md

 ### Offer Schema

 The offer schema is defined in this Git repository and upload to Vertesia.
 We don't rely on the editor of the platform because we need to put additional comments for each field to justify its presence.
+Also, because the schema is used for other logic in the `jimi` CLI.

 Export the schema using the following command: